LoudnessWar/LoudnessWar/README.md

 ### Hi!

 My name is Aiden and this is my github.
-It's mostly for whatever im goofing off with at the moment or want to share.
+It's mostly for when I have downtime and playtime and or for things I want to share.
 <!--
 **LoudnessWar/LoudnessWar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.